iainmacthai/M5-8ChEncoder/README.md

 It Consists of a 2 screen UI on the M5Dial
 + Screen 1 Shows Encoder Channels 1-4
 + Screen 2 Shows Encoder Channels 5-8
+### Enhancement
+#### Create a single consolidated update channel function

-+ (CHANGE) There is a single void UpdateChannel() which sets the encoder range from 0-100 and add some haptic feedback at 0 or 100 with a buzzer
++  There is a simpler single void UpdateChannel() which sets the encoder range from 0-100 and add some haptic feedback at 0 or 100 with a buzzer
 ```
 // Consolidated UpdateChannel function
 void UpdateChannel(uint8_t channel, lv_obj_t* arc, lv_obj_t* valueLabel, lv_obj_t* btnLabel) {